Linux

 PPPoE

-Renaming Network Interface
+Renaming the Network Interface

 , eth1

-NixOS config
+NixOS Configuration

 /etc/nixos